changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ## 2.5 Templates

 C++ templates have always been a special art of the language, and templates can even be used independently as a new language.
-The philosophy of the template is to throw all the problems that can be processed at compile time into the compile time, and only deal with those core dynamic services at runtime, so as to greatly optimize the performance of the runtime.
+The philosophy of the template is to throw all the problems that can be processed at compile time into the compile time, and only deal with those core dynamic services at runtime, to greatly optimize the performance of the runtime.
 Therefore, templates are also regarded by many as one of the black magic of C++.

 ### Extern templates